IgniteUI/igniteui-xplat-docs/doc/en/components/grids/tree.md

 title: $Platform$ Tree Component | Infragistics
 _description: Infragistics' $Platform$ Tree component helps you to display hierarchical data in a tree-view structure, customize nodes easily and load data on demand.
 Learn how $ProductName$ can help you better display your data!
 _keywords: $Platform$ Tree, Item Tree, overview, $ProductName$, Infragistics
-mentionedTypes: ['Tree', 'TreeItem', 'CircularProgress']
+mentionedTypes: ['Tree', 'TreeItem', 'Icon', 'CircularProgress']
 ---

 # $Platform$ Tree Overview

 The $ProductName$ Tree element allows users to represent hierarchical data in a tree-view structure, maintaining parent-child relationships, as well as to define static tree-view structure without a corresponding data model.
 Its primary purpose is to allow end-users to visualize and navigate within hierarchical data structures.
-The `Tree` component also provides load on demand capabilities, item activation, bi-state and cascade selection of items through built-in checkboxes, built-in keyboard navigation and more.
+The `Tree` component also provides load on demand capabilities, item activation, multiple and cascade selection of items through built-in checkboxes, built-in keyboard navigation and more.

 ## $Platform$ Tree Example